laofahai/wordSpider/README.md

 That's all.

 ## Stop words
-you can define your own stop words in the `stopWords.txt`.
+You can define your own stop words in the `stopWords.txt`, actually I have already defined some of that.

 ## Usage
-I have already create some spiders such as for Spring guide, Vue guide documentations, and the vacabulary already exists in the `words` folder.
+I have already create some spiders such as for Spring guide, Vue guide documentations, and the vocabulary already exists in the `words` folder.

 if you want to crawl more, just define the spider in the `spiders` folder like this: